 Chris has been a friend of the couple for some time, and thus found the reports surprising.
 He tells ET he was "shocked" that the rumors of infidelity had anything to do with him.

-As for Blake and Miranda, Chris revealed they're both doing well.
+, Chris revealed they're both doing well.
 He even added that Blake, 39, laughed off the cheating reports.

 "I have not seen them, [but] I've definitely texted and called both of them," Chris explained.
 "They're both good since [the last] time I've heard from them.
 As good as you can be."

 "I was in touch with Blake all day that day," Chris added, referring to the day the cheating rumors began to circulate.
 "He was like, 'Dude, sorry.'
 I was like, 'I know man.'"

 As for his friendship with Blake and Miranda, Chris says this incident hasn't tarnished anything.